TALK TO SALES

-How to start a student loan repayment program
+How to start an employer-sponsored student loan repayment program

-With the number of job openings at its highest level2 in U.S. history amid a nationwide labor shortage, employers are looking for ways to get an edge over their competitors.
+With the number of job openings at 8.8 million1, many U.S. employers are looking for ways to get an edge over their competitors when it comes to attracting job candidates.
 Many organizations are exploring unique employee benefits programs and increasing compensation packages to attract and retain top talent.

-This article will explain how to start a student loan repayment program and ensure that it's successful.
+This article will explain how to start a student loan repayment program and ensure its success.

 Can an employer repay student loans?

-Employers have always been able to repay student loans as a taxable wage for employees, like giving a bonus.
-However, the Consolidated Appropriations Act of 2020 expanded IRS code Section 1273 to allow employers to repay student loans tax-free through 2025.
+Employers have always been able to help employees repay student loans on a taxable basis, through methods like giving a bonus.
+However, the Consolidated Appropriations Act of 2020 expanded IRS code Section 1273 to allow employers to repay employees’ student loans up to a specific dollar amount tax-free through 2025.

-Organizations can pay up to $5,250 per employee per year tax-free for student loan repayment and tuition assistance.
-If you offer more than that amount, the additional allowance is taxable income and must be reported on employees' W-2s.
+Organizations can pay up to $5,250 annually—tax-free—toward an employee’s student loans and tuition.
+If you offer more than that amount, the additional allowance is taxable income, and you must report it on employees' W-2s.

-It's important to note that the $5,250 tax-free limit is for all qualifying education assistance programs combined, not just repayment.
+The $5,250 tax-free limit is for all qualifying education assistance benefits combined, not just student loan repayment.
+So, if you offer other education assistance benefits, you’ll need to account for that.

-While student loan repayment programs are uncommon, they are steadily growing in popularity.
-According to the Society for Human Resource Management4 (SHRM), the percentage of employers providing student loan repayment assistance doubled from 4% to 8% in 2020.
+While employer student loan repayment programs are uncommon, they have seen an increase in popularity.
+According to the Society for Human Resource Management (SHRM)4, the percentage of employers providing student loan repayment assistance doubled from 4% to 8% in 2020.

 Why offer student loan repayment benefits?

 Student loan repayment is a significant concern among college students and graduates.
-According to Education Data5, the average student loan debt in the U.S. is $37,113.
+According to the Education Data Initiative5, the average federal student loan debt in the U.S. is $37,717.

-A significant reason for offering a repayment plan is to attract younger workers such as Millennials and Gen Zers, as they are the generations most likely to have student debt.
-Education Data6 found that Millennials make up the largest percentage of federal loan borrowers, with Gen Z coming in second.
+A common reason for offering a repayment plan is to attract younger workers, such as Millennials and Gen Zers, as they’re most likely to have student debt.
+Millennials comprise the largest percentage of federal loan borrowers, with Gen Z coming in second6.

 These younger workers, especially Gen Z, don't value the same employee benefits as other generations.
-They're also less likely to contribute to a 401(k) plan because of their student loan debt.
-This makes a loan repayment program enticing to these workers.
+For example, their outstanding student loan debt may make them less likely to utilize a 401(k) benefit.
+In this case, it may make more sense to prioritize offering a loan repayment program for these workers.

 Student loan repayment vs. tuition assistance

-While student loan repayment programs are new employee benefits, other forms of education benefits have been around for decades.
+While student loan repayment assistance is a new employee benefit, other education benefits like tuition assistance have been around for decades.

-Tuition assistance is when an employer provides funds or reimbursement for current education expenses such as college tuition, textbooks, supplies, and equipment.
-This requires your employees to be currently enrolled in classes or programs.
+Tuition assistance is an employer-provided benefit that pays or reimburses employees for their current education expenses.
+These expenses can include college tuition, textbooks, supplies, and equipment.
+Only employees who are currently enrolled in classes or programs qualify for this type of benefit.

-Meanwhile, student loan repayment benefits help your employees with their existing student loan debt.
+Meanwhile, employer student loan repayment benefits help your current employees with their existing student loan debt.

 Which student loans qualify for repayment?

 Not all loans qualify for tax-free repayment under IRS guidelines.
-Only eligible loans can be repaid tax-free.
-To qualify for your employee student loan payment program, the loan must meet specific requirements listed in IRS Publication 9708.
+You can only repay eligible loans on a tax-free basis.
+To qualify, the loan must meet specific requirements8 listed in IRS Publication 970.

 To qualify for tax-free repayment, student loans must be: